just-the-docs/just-the-docs/docs/ContributorHub/employment.md

 2. Join Daotalk.org.
 Start reviewing topic discussions and contribute.

 3. Attend meetings.
-Check our weekly <a href="https://calendar.google.com/calendar/u/0/embed?src=0ptn8lds9nlbj483rpmibnqqfc@group.calendar.google.com" target="_blank">meeting schedule</a> to attend some meetings in the coming week.
+Check our weekly [meeting schedule]({% link docs/Meetings/index.md %}) to attend some meetings in the coming week.
 Make sure to attend meetings that relate to the products and/or areas you would like to work in.

 4. Look at [Open Positions and Bounties]({% link docs/ContributorHub/open-positions-and-bounties.md %}).
 If you see an open opportunity that fits your skillset or a general need that is not being filled, reach out on keybase to get connected with at least one current full-time worker to discuss opportunities.
 DXdao now has squad leaders that you can also message for more information.
 See the Squad Leaders section below for a list of current squad leaders.